mathigon/textbooks/content/functions/content.md

 ### Systems of Functions/ Simultaneous Functions

 Let’s head over to the track for the women’s 800 meter final.
-Looks like we arrive in time to catch the last 200 meters of the race.
-[3:22-4:00](https://www.youtube.com/watch?v=h83yS9gPkA8)
+Looks like we arrive in time to catch the last 200 meters of the race:

     x-video-graph#running-video-graph
         x-video(src="/resources/functions/images/olympic_running.mp4" poster="images/olympic_running_poster.png" width=640 height=360 controls credit="©RA")